Forest glass: History

-While under Roman rule, the raw materials and manufacturing methods of northern Europe were those of the Roman tradition, using the mineral Natron.
+While under Roman rule, the raw materials and manufacturing methods of northern Europe were those of the Roman tradition, using the mineral natron.
 For several centuries after the fall of the Western Roman Empire, around 450 AD, recycling of Roman glass formed the major part of the local industry and glassmaking skills declined.
 As the Carolingian Empire expanded in northwestern Europe approximately 800 AD, its demand for glass increased but the supply of traditional raw materials was costly and sporadic.
-An imperial desire to surpass the product quality of the declining Byzantine Empire and the sophisticated Islamic Empire led to experimentation with new raw materials and the development of a totally new glassmaking technology.
+An imperial desire to surpass the product quality of the declining Byzantine Empire and the sophisticated Islamic Empire led to experimentation with new raw materials and the development of a new glassmaking technology.